Livinglist/livinglist.github.io/README.md

 <p align="center">
   <a href="https://github.com/Livinglist/Manji">Manji</a><br>
   <b>Manji is a Japanese kanji dictionary packed with tons of helpful features.
-From basic functionalites like dynamically generated quiz, user-generated data synchronization backed by Firebase, to high level features such as hand-written kanji recognition powered by Tensorflow Lite, image kanji extraction driven by Google Cloud OCR API.
+From basic functionalites like kanji stroke animation, dynamically generated quiz, user-generated data synchronization backed by Firebase, to high level features such as hand-written kanji recognition powered by Tensorflow Lite, image kanji extraction driven by Google Cloud OCR API.
 You will certainly be surprised by things you can find in this app. </b><br>
   <img width="360" alt="Screen Shot 2020-03-03 at 1 22 57 PM" src="https://user-images.githubusercontent.com/7277662/90493962-d5660b80-e0f7-11ea-9971-dba0951fd60e.png">
   <img width="360" alt="Screen Shot 2020-08-20 at 6 16 26 PM" src="https://user-images.githubusercontent.com/7277662/90866236-75b26f00-e348-11ea-82e9-b8af9fd98b3d.png">
   </p>

   <p align="center">
 <a href="https://github.com/Livinglist/Dumbbell">Dumbbell</a><br>
+  <b>Dumbbell is a workout log app designed for bodybuilders.
+You can create and customize your own workout routines and keep track of them with ease.
+Sign in via Gmail or Apple ID so that you can retrive your data in case you lost them.</b><br>
 <img width="360" alt="Screen Shot 2020-08-20 at 5 50 28 PM" src="https://user-images.githubusercontent.com/7277662/110511055-afff1600-80b8-11eb-8b1e-58954922fdaf.png">
 <img width="360" alt="Screen Shot 2020-08-20 at 5 50 28 PM" src="https://user-images.githubusercontent.com/7277662/110460982-be7f0a80-8083-11eb-9180-1675e2c6b4fb.png">
   </p>